 All new Trustees are offered an induction programme and introduction to all schools and are encouraged to undertake suitable training for their role.
 Existing Trustees are made aware of continuing professional development programmes available through the Trust, local authority and other training agencies.
-The Trust maintains a skills Matrix of all Trustees to enable the Board to assess the situation and validate that the Trustees collectively have the right experience and expertise required to meet their commitments to the Trust.
+The Trust maintains a skills matrix of all Trustees to enable the Board to assess the situation and validate that the Trustees collectively have the right experience and expertise required to meet their commitments to the Trust.
+All trustees sign the Trust's Code of Conduct on appointment, the Code is reviewed and signed annually by existing trustees and governors.